 - Transfer cash back to other Chase cards, where it could be more valuable

-- The extra benefits and protections are very basic, unless you get a Visa Signature version of the card
+- The benefits and protections are somewhat basic, unless you get a Visa Signature version of the card

-- Do you also have the Chase Sapphire Preferred or Sapphire Reserve card?
+- Transfer your points to another Chase card: Do you also have the Chase Sapphire Preferred® Card (Review) or Chase Sapphire Reserve® (Review)?
 If so, you can transfer the rewards you earn with the Freedom Unlimited over to your Sapphire account.
 You might be able to get more value this way, with reward bonuses or further transfers to airline or hotel travel partners.

-- Check the Chase Credit Journey tool to monitor your VantageScore 3.0, based on your TransUnion credit report.
+- Keep an eye on one of your credit scores: Check the Chase Credit Journey tool to monitor your VantageScore 3.0, based on your TransUnion credit report.
 You can also get a survey of the contents of your TransUnion credit report, a very handy feature for anyone interested in improving his or her credit.

 You can earn an unlimited amount of cash back, and it will never expire.